Bradley-svg/GB-Heat-Pump-App-V1/docs/data-retention.md

   - **telemetry**: exports batches of rows older than the cutoff to NDJSON in R2, then deletes them from D1.
   - **ops_metrics**: direct delete (no archive; metrics are transient).
 - Successful runs emit structured logs (`cron.retention.*`) and summary counts.
+- If the Worker hits the per-run batch limit it logs `retention.batch_limit_reached` and the final `cron.retention.completed` entry includes `"telemetry_has_more": true`; run the cron again (or wait for the next scheduled tick) to drain the remaining backlog.

 ## Configuration
 | Setting | Default | Notes |